BernhardPosselt/foundryvtt-kotlin/Kotlin JS Primer.md

 }
 ```

-Should you find yourself having to await a list of suspending functions rather than a list of Promises, you need to provide a coroutine context:
+Should you find yourself having to await a list of suspending functions rather than a list of Promises, you need to provide a coroutine scope:

 ```kt
 suspend fun work(num: Int) = num